 How do bees control this crowding situation?
 They often cast a swarm.
 Honey bee swarming is natural reproduction on the colony level.

 This is how bees spread colonies across an area.
 About half the hive population leaves to form a new home elsewhere.

 While beekeepers often attempt to prevent honey bee swarming, it is a true fight against nature.
 The colony that swarms may produce less or no honey that year – depending on local conditions.
-Most beekeepers hope to harvest honey at some point so swarms are not so desirable.
+Many beekeepers have bees solely for honey production so swarms are not so desirable.